wang-q/faops/README.md

         faops filter -l 0 in.fa out.fa

-* Convert fastq to fasta:
+* Convert fastq to fasta

         faops filter -l 0 in.fq out.fa

+* Compute N50, clean result

+        faops n50 -H in.fa

+* Compute N75

+        faops n50 -N 75 in.fa

+* Compute N90, sum and average of contigs with estimated genome size

+        faops n50 -N 90 -S -A -s 10000 in.fa

 ## Compiling

 `faops` can be compiled under Linux, macOS (gcc or clang) and Windows